 These primitives are:

 - Programmable Transaction Blocks: This powerful construct enables chaining together a series of transactions–splitCoin, mergeCoins, transferObjects, moveCall, makeMoveVec, publish–to create a custom, atomic transaction block uniquely suited to your application needs.
-Since moveCall can specify any existing on-chain functionality, Programmable Transaction Blocks essentially provide ad-hoc transaction composition, significantly enhancing the versatility of the Sui Move programming model.
+Since moveCall can specify any existing on-chain functionality, Programmable Transaction Blocks essentially provide ad-hoc transaction composition, significantly enhancing the versatility of the Move programming model on Sui.

 Programmable Transaction Blocks also simplify gas coin management, as an application can pass in a vector of gas coin objects and perform coin split/merge within a Programmable Transaction Block, rather than having to perform coin selection before submission.